josephwright/josephwright.github.io/_posts/2009-10-05-the-dtx-format.md

 - \marg{_&lt;argument&gt;_} and `\oarg{_&lt;argument&gt;_}` print mandatory and optional arguments as ‘{_&lt;argument&gt;_}’ and ‘[_&lt;argument&gt;_]’, respectively.
 - `\DescribeMacro _&lt;csname&gt;_` prints the argument name as a marginal note, and includes it for indexing and cross-referencing.

-In the code section, the code itself is marked off from the documentation both by comment characters (for DocStrip), and some macros for ltxdoc:
+In the code section, the code itself is marked off from the documentation both by comment characters (for DocStrip), and some macros for `ltxdoc`:

 ```latex
 %\begin{macro}{\MyMacro}